openresty/docker-openresty/README.md

 | `openresty/openresty:bullseye-fat-debug` | Bullseye FAT flavor with `openresty-debug` |
 | `openresty/openresty:bullseye-fat-valgrind` | Bullseye FAT flavor with `openresty-valgrind` |

+## Image Mirror

-As of `1.27.1.2-1`, we also mirror to the GitHub Container Registry.
-Simply prefix the registry path with `ghcr.io/`:
+As of `1.27.1.2-6`, we also mirror to the [GitHub Container Registry](https://github.com/users/neomantra/packages/container/package/openresty).
+Note this is under the image maintainer's GitHub account and not the OpenResty GitHub account.
+To use it, rather than specifying the image`openresty/openresty`, use the full GHCR image path of `ghcr.io/neomantra/openresty`.
+For example:

- * `ghcr.io/openresty/openresty:1.27.1.2-1-bullseye`
+ * `ghcr.io/neomantra/openresty:1.27.1.2-6-bullseye`

 ----